php-fig/fig-standards/proposed/psr-cache.md

     public function getItems($keys);

     /**
-     * Persistence or re-persistence of multiple CacheItem objects,
+     * Persistence or re-persistence of multiple CacheItem objects.
-     * this does not differ from the setItem() method except that it's setting multiple items at once
      * If the TTL is not null then the TTL value for the Item will be overwritten either by this new TTL value
      *
      * @param array         $items An array of CacheItem objects, this is for a multiple-set operation.